THE NECESSARY EQUIPMENT

 ![]() |

-Make a decorative net on the two strips with a frog or a former.
+Create a decorative border on both strips using a scraper or a forming tool.

-Using double-sided tape, stick the two strips together to form a cross.
+Using double-sided tape, stick the two strips together, one on top of the other, forming a cross.

 ![]() |